MelnikovSergey/podcastoholic/README.md

 # Podcastoholic
-Podcaster template for Jekyll and Eleventy.
+Podcaster template for Jekyll and Eleventy static site generator.
 In progress..